puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 > Note the following about this new class:
 >
 > * The `registry::value` defined resource type allows you to use Puppet to manage the parent key for a particular value automatically.
-> * The `key` parameter specifies the path of the key the value(s) must be in.
+> * The `key` parameter specifies the path the key the value(s) must be in.
 > * The `value` parameter lists the name of the registry value(s) to manage.
-This will be copied from the resource title if not specified.
+This is copied from the resource title if not specified.
 > * The `type` parameter determines the type of the registry value(s).
 Defaults to 'string'.
 Valid values are 'string', 'array', 'dword', 'qword', 'binary', or 'expand'.
 > * `data` Lists the data inside the registry value.